 Seltzer is a tiny town located in the state of Pennsylvania.
 With a population of 318 people and just one neighborhood, Seltzer is the 1051st largest community in Pennsylvania.
 Much of the housing stock in Seltzer was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Seltzer is generally considered to be a blue-collar town.
-35.29% of the Seltzer workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Seltzer is a blue-collar town, with 35.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Seltzer is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Seltzer who work in sales jobs (37.50%), management occupations (21.32%), and healthcare suport services (5.88%).

 Seltzer is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Seltzer’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.